 FAQ

-Q: What’s the best time of day to exercise a Lhasa Apso?
-A: Whatever fits your schedule consistently.
-Morning walks help settle them for the day; evening walks help them sleep.
-Some owners split it, with morning and evening outings.
-Consistency matters more than timing.
-Poppy’s always done better with morning exercise, but that’s her preference, not a rule.
+Whatever works for you consistently.
+Morning walks help settle them for the day.
+Evening walks help them sleep.
+Most owners split it with a walk in the morning and another later on.
+Consistency matters more than the exact time.
+Poppy’s always been a morning walker, but that’s her preference, not a rule.

-Q: Is swimming good for Lhasa Apsos?
-A: Great question.
-Many Lhasas aren’t natural swimmers.
-Their long coats get heavy when wet, and they tire quickly.
-Some enjoy paddling in shallow water or playing in garden sprinklers.
-Formal swimming lessons for fitness aren’t ideal for the breed.
-If you want swimming, introduce them young and keep it fun and shallow.
+Most Lhasas aren’t natural swimmers.
+Their coat gets heavy when wet and they tire quickly in water.
+Some enjoy a paddle in shallow streams or garden paddling pools, which is fine.
+But formal swimming for fitness isn’t ideal for the breed.
+If you want to try it, introduce them young and keep it shallow and fun.

 Important information